MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Scrolls/master_alchemist.md

 - **Primary:** Profit through clever trading and information gathering
 - **Secondary:** Secretly documents local folklore and trading histories in leather-bound journals, believing that understanding the past leads to predicting future market trends

+## Benefit

+His notes and analytical mind can help notice the machinations of Guy across the region and which groups & people his is manipulating / setting up to take over.

 ## Narrative Description